LabCIF-Tutorials/Tutorial-AndroidNetworkInterception/README.md

 ...
 ```

-If everything is working as expected, you should now see `POST` and `GET` on Fiddler's windows.
+If everything is working as expected, you should now see `POST` and `GET` requests on Fiddler's windows.
 On Fiddler, select the packets you want and export them to latter inspect them.

 ![Fiddler example](imgs/Fiddler-post.png)